sourcegraph/sourcegraph-public-snapshot/doc/admin/teams/index.md

 After hitting create, you will be redirected to the team page where you can add Sourcegraph users as team members.

 > NOTE: It's common to define teams in Sourcegraph from a third party system.
-Teams defined from src-cli using the `-readonly` flag cannot be modified from the UI to prevent state drift from external systems.
+Teams defined from src-cli using the `-read-only` flag cannot be modified from the UI to prevent state drift from external systems.

 ### From the CLI